+This study anchored on Vroom's expectancy theory.
 Vroom suggested that individuals will choose behaviours they believe will result in the achievement of specific outcomes they value.
 In deciding how much effort to put into work behaviour, individual are likely to consider three things; valence, instrumentality and expectancy.
 All these factors are often referred to as 'VIE' and they are considered to influence motivation in a combined manner.
 Managers should therefore attempt to ensure their employees that increased effort will lead to higher performance which will hence lead to valued rewards (Ryan & Pointon, 2005).

-The relevance of this theory to the study is that KPLC has put up rewards (cash bonuses) that are supposed to be attractive so as to achieve a desired outcome which is employee performance.
+The relevance of this theory to the study is that most FMCGs have put up rewards (cash bonuses) that are supposed to be attractive so as to achieve a desired outcome which is employee performance.
 Thus employees have to exert effort in their work that will lead to a certain level of performance that is desirable by management, which will then result to a reward.